orr_2020_logo

 Annual statistics covering electricity and diesel consumption of mainline passenger and freight operators in Great Britain and estimates of their associated CO2e emissions.

 For details on how these statistics are compiled, please see our Rail emissions quality and methodology report and for information on any revisions, please see our Revisions log.
+We have also produced a Rail emissions data catalogue.

 Rail emissions data were previously combined into the Rail infrastructure, assets and environmental release.